 How do scientific findings about journalistic media and social media get into the world?
 What criteria do science editors use to select topics?
 And what impact can scientific content have with it?

-The project will be carried out through an ethnography of the work of editors in the Science Media Center (SMC)
+The sub-project located at the HBI will be implemented firstly through ethnographies, i.e. participating observation of the work of a science editorial office and the Science Media Center (SMC)

-, is sought.
-The Hans-Bredow-Institut observes the work of the editorial staff for one week and examines selection practices and relevance assessments in day-to-day business by means of participatory observation.
-Furthermore, a workshop will be held with science journalists.
-In this workshop, they will identify their selection processes and critically reflect on them with regard to their own role in the impact of scientific work.
-These methodological approaches also allow assessments to be made concerning the factors which facilitate/complicate the work of science journalists and what information on the part of science could improve the quality of selection processes in science journalism.
+.
+Secondly, a standardised quantitative survey will be conducted among science journalists in Germany.
+Lastly, the HBI will hold a workshop with science journalists to identify selection processes and critically reflect on them in terms of their own role in the impact of scientific work.
+These methodological approaches also allow assessments to be made of which factors facilitate the work of science journalists and which information from the scientific community could improve the quality of science journalistic selection processes.